 In order to receive a diploma from Central Catholic, students must earn 27 credits of passing work.
-During the Freshman and Sophomore years, students will take 7 credits while during the Junior and Senior years, students will take 6.5 credits.
+During the Freshman year students will take 7.5 credits.
+In the Sophomore year, students will take 7 credits while during the Junior and Senior years, students will take 6.5 credits.